 Visitors will not only find commerce here, but art also - if they look closely: Especially worth mentioning is the frieze of the English artist Barry Baldwin between the ground floor and the first floor.
 The combination of art and - let's call it "commerce" (in this case, commerce means nothing bad!) is also reflected in various events in the shopping center Levantehaus.

 Not infrequently, this mall serves as a stage for more or less well-known artists.
 In addition, the Levantehaus maintains, among other things, an intensive partnerships with the "Deutsches Schauspielhaus" and the Hamburg House of Literature.

 There is also something to buy: About 40 mostly very extravagant shops are waiting for you.
-Tailor-made ties and lingerie, jewelery, kid's furniture but also watches, a Steiff Gallery, designer shoes and much more.
-A very good cafe and a bakery serve other needs, as well as classy restaurants.
+Tailor-made ties and lingerie, jewelery, kid's furniture but also watches, a Steiff Gallery, designer shoes, a ticket shop, a hair stylist and much more.
+A very good cafe and a bakery serve other needs, as well as the obligatory restaurant.
 The Levante house is a real eye candy and a great place to stroll, to marvel, and to linger.
 And who wants to have a great residence nearby, can have such one: In the adjacent Park Hyatt Hotel (< external Link).

 Monday to Friday 10 am til 7 pm (Saturday til 6 pm)

 Excellent, as close to the main railway station and therefore located at the intersection of all S-and U-Bahn lines.
 Also directly accessible by several bus lines (the lines 4, 5 and 6 stop directly in front of the Levantehaus).

 No own parking garage.
 Ample parking spaces are within easy walking distance(such as the car park of the Saturn market diagonally opposite the main railway station).